 What Is the Best Type of Bankruptcy for Tax Debts?

-If eliminating tax debt is one of your main goals for your bankruptcy filing, Chapter 7 is likely a better option for you.
-This is because Chapter 7 usually takes around four to six months, while Chapter 13 takes around three to five years.
-However, not everyone qualifies for Chapter 7 bankruptcy.
-In order to have your tax debt wiped out in Chapter 7, you must pass the bankruptcy means test.
-Your tax debts must also qualify for a discharge.
+If eliminating tax debt is a primary goal, Chapter 7 bankruptcy is often the preferred option because it typically takes about four to six months to complete, compared to the three to five years required for Chapter 13.
+However, not everyone qualifies for Chapter 7.
+To have your tax debt discharged under Chapter 7, you must pass the bankruptcy means test, and your tax debts must meet specific discharge requirements.

-Tax Debts in Chapter 7 Bankruptcy
+Tax Debt Discharge Requirements Under Chapter 7 Bankruptcy

-• No tax fraud or tax evasion.
+- No tax fraud or tax evasion.
 The tax return you are trying to discharge must not be identified as fraudulent, and you must not be found guilty of violating or evading tax laws.
 Even if you are filing jointly, neither you nor your spouse can be found guilty of bankruptcy fraud or tax evasion.

-• Assessed at least 240 days before you file.
+- Assessed at least 240 days before you file.
 Your taxes must have been assessed during this time period, unless you had a compromise with the taxing authority or if you had a previous bankruptcy filing.

-• Tax return was due no less than 3 years ago.
+- Tax return was due no less than 3 years ago.
 The bankruptcy court will verify whether the tax return was due no less than 3 years ago.
 For example, if your taxes were due in 2015, you would be able to file a bankruptcy petition in 2018.

-• They are income taxes.
+- They are income taxes.
 Chapter 7 can only discharge income tax debt.
 Therefore, your tax debt must be for either state income taxes or federal income taxes to qualify for a discharge.

-• Tax return was filed at least 2 years ago.
+- Tax return was filed at least 2 years ago.
 You must also have filed your return no less than 2 years before your bankruptcy filing date.
 There are very few exceptions to this rule.

 What Tax Debts Are Not Dischargeable in Chapter 7?

-• Employment taxes: This also includes customs duties and excise taxes, which are imposed on certain services, goods, and activities.
+- Employment taxes: This also includes customs duties and excise taxes, which are imposed on certain services, goods, and activities.

-• Third-party and trust fund taxes: This covers Medicare, FICA, and any other form of income tax that an employer must withhold from your pay.
+- Third-party and trust fund taxes: This covers Medicare, FICA, and any other form of income tax that an employer must withhold from your pay.

-• Tax liens: Also known as a secured tax, a tax lien cannot be discharged if it was recorded as attached to your property before filing for bankruptcy.
+- Tax liens: Also known as a secured tax, a tax lien cannot be discharged if it was recorded as attached to your property before filing for bankruptcy.

-• More recent property taxes: If you incur property tax obligations within one year prior to filing bankruptcy, you cannot discharge these property taxes.
+- More recent property taxes: If you incur property tax obligations within one year prior to filing bankruptcy, you cannot discharge these property taxes.
 However, if those taxes were incurred more than one year before you filed, you can discharge them.

-• False or fraudulent tax refunds: Any tax refund that is erroneous may not be discharged through bankruptcy.
+- False or fraudulent tax refunds: Any tax refund that is erroneous may not be discharged through bankruptcy.

-Tax Debts in Chapter 13 Bankruptcy
+Tax Debt Repayment and Discharge in Chapter 13 Bankruptcy

 Chapter 13 bankruptcy is more complicated in terms of discharging tax debts.
 Most Chapter 13 filings will not allow you to discharge your tax debt.
 However, if your tax debt meets certain criteria, you will be able to repay those back taxes.
 If any portion of your state or IRS tax debt does not meet the requirements, it will not be discharged.
 Keep in mind that Chapter 13 may allow you to obtain a more favorable schedule of monthly payments than if you worked out a payment plan with the taxing authorities.